 Since lockdown across the globe the current rising star in the online gambling industry is eSports betting.
 More and more betting sites are catering for the eSports industry offering you the chance to make money with little risk. eSports betting is very much in vogue and offering different betting options on eSports games today is as normal as betting on the horses.
 But vital tipster knowledge on eSports is few and far between.
 Most tipsters opt to tackle mainstream sports and shy away from eSports since it has traditionally been seen as a bit of an outsider.

 That is why eSports Tipster covers eSports betting tips and offers information about upcoming tournaments, strategy and discusses the future of eSports betting in the US, Europe and Asia.
 Armed with this information we hope to guide you towards top betting practices and make it easier for you to understand the world of eSports.
-The following article, is a short but sweet guide to eSports betting online in 2021 through the eyes of a pro tipster.
+The following article, is a short but sweet guide to eSports betting online in through the eyes of a pro tipster.
 We tackle general esports topics in the introduction then move on to cover five important eSports games whilst introducing top eSports betting tips from signing up to banking methods.
-We also list our favourite eSports bookie for all your betting needs in 2021 and beyond.
+We also list our favourite eSports bookie for all your betting needs this decade.

 eSports tips - an introduction

 Before anything gambling related first is a quick reminder about the foundations of eSports. eSports, sometimes written with a hyphen, is the name for electronic sports. eSports is the widely-used term for computer games that are turned into competitive, organised digital sports.

 eSports pro players do not exert physical strength, they simply sit with a controller or keyboard and mouse occupying a screen.
 The focus is on the ability to successfully play computer games (from Fortnite, League of Legends and Counter-Strike, to digital versions of on-pitch favourites like FIFA and NFL) during which players will endure a tactical mental game.